 A Castle in Istria

-The Palazzo is a castle in its own grounds with a pool, gardens and shaded outdoor dining for 12 or more.
-Situated on the northern side of the town of Oprtalj in Istria the castle affords sweeping views of olive groves, vineyards and terraces dating back to Roman times.
+Palazzo Portole is at the edge of one of those historic towns.
+Sitting in its own grounds the castle has a pool, walled gardens and shaded outdoor dining for 12 or more.
+Situated on the northern side of the town of Oprtalj in Istria the Palazzo affords sweeping views of olive groves, vineyards and terraces dating back to Roman times.

 There is no mass tourism here.
 Instead you will find a quirkily efficient hilltop town with a post office, general store and excellent terrace bar and restaurant.
 There are antiques shops, galleries and a church with frescos dating back to the 14th century.
 For kids it's like stepping into an adventure story.